The Clear Edge

 • Yellow = Step back in temporarily with a specific exit date back to delegation

-• Red = Permanently abandon delegation because “I can’t trust the quality” (identity crisis wins)
+• Red = Permanently abandon delegation because “I cannot trust the quality” (identity crisis wins)

 • Green = Handle the relationship strategically (join one call, CEO-level) while the team handles delivery